pikvm/pikvm/pages/vnc.md

     ![VNC keymaps](/img/vnc-keymaps.png)

-3. _Optional:_ Some VNC clients (for example TightVNC) can't use user/password authentication.
+3. _Optional:_ (This step is not nessessory if using TigerVNC) Some VNC clients (for example TightVNC) can't use user/password authentication.
 In this case you can enable passphrases mode in `/etc/kvmd/override.yaml`:
     ```yaml
     vnc:
         auth: